TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

 `git status` I like see the result.

 #### What does remote/local mean in Git?
 Remote exists on the git server.
-Local files are the copy of them on my disk.
+Local files are the origin or the copy of them on my disk.

 ### DevOps